-For further details please visit: Building a Safer, More Reliable Transportation System usage during peak hours, as their proportion of Global Adjustment (GA) charges for these companies will be frozen.
+For further details please visit: Building a Safer, More Reliable Transportation System

-38. June 26th (Update) - Ontario Providing Support for Industrial, Commercial and Small Business Electricity Consumers During COVID-19 - Currently Active
+42. June 26th (Update) - Ontario Providing Support for Industrial, Commercial and Small Business Electricity Consumers During COVID-19 - Currently Active

 - The Ontario government is helping large industrial and commercial companies return to full levels of operation without the fear of electricity costs spiking by providing more stable electricity pricing for two years. - Effective immediately, companies that participate in the Industrial Conservation Initiative (ICI) will not be required to reduce their electricity